KimiaLabMayo/PathDino/README.md

-##PathDino: Histopathology Vision Transformer
+## PathDino: Histopathology Vision Transformer
-PathDino is a lightweight histopathology transformer consisting of just five small vision transformer blocks.
+**PathDino** is a lightweight histopathology transformer consisting of just five small vision transformer blocks.
 PathDino is a customized ViT architecture, finely tuned to the nuances of histology images.
 It not only exhibits superior performance but also effectively reduces susceptibility to overfitting, a common challenge in histology image analysis.

  MV@5 vs # Params vs FLOPs             |  PathDino vs HIPT vs DinoSSLPath :-------------------------:|:-------------------------:
 <img width="700" src="./files/FigPathDino_parameters_FLOPs_compare.png"> |  <img width="700" src="./files/ActivationMap.png">

-## Training Dataset Preparation
+## Dataset Preparation
 The proposed PathDino Pretraining Dataset.
 We extracted a total of $6,087,558$ patches from $11,765$ diagnostic TCGA WSIs.
 Specifically, $3,969,490$ patches have a 1024×1024 dimension, while $2,118,068$ patches have a $512\times 512$ dimension.
 The extraction was conducted at a 20× magnification level, with a tissue threshold of $90\%$.
 The pretrianing WSI list used from TCGA can be found [TCGA Diagnositc WSI List](https://portal.gdc.cancer.gov/repository?facetTab=files&filters=%7B%22op%22%3A%22and%22%2C%22content%22%3A%5B%7B%22op%22%3A%22in%22%2C%22content%22%3A%7B%22field%22%3A%22cases.project.program.name%22%2C%22value%22%3A%5B%22TCGA%22%5D%7D%7D%2C%7B%22op%22%3A%22in%22%2C%22content%22%3A%7B%22field%22%3A%22files.access%22%2C%22value%22%3A%5B%22open%22%5D%7D%7D%2C%7B%22op%22%3A%22in%22%2C%22content%22%3A%7B%22field%22%3A%22files.data_format%22%2C%22value%22%3A%5B%22svs%22%5D%7D%7D%2C%7B%22op%22%3A%22in%22%2C%22content%22%3A%7B%22field%22%3A%22files.experimental_strategy%22%2C%22value%22%3A%5B%22Diagnostic%20Slide%22%5D%7D%7D%5D%7D).

 Overall, the patches tiled from TCGA stored in a data directory structure as follows: